techflow21/AuthenticationSystem/README.md

 # AuthenticationSystem
-An Authentication System developed Using Angular for Frontend and ASP.NET Core Web API for backend, SQLitr for database
+An Authentication System developed Using Angular for Frontend and ASP.NET Core Web API for backend, SQLite for database